 If you wear prescription glasses, don’t wear them with your headset and risk scratching your display.
 Instead, take off your glasses and look at buying prescription lens inserts for your VR headset.
 VR Lens Lab makes these inserts for any headset easy to install and take out.

 Shooting games are addicting, and virtual reality is no different.
 By default, your hand controllers don’t do a great job of emulating gun motion and control.
 Luckily, several pre-made gun stock options are available for any headset.
 If you are a bit more creative, there are also options for 3D printing a gun stock for VR.
 Other users on Reddit have cut pool noodles to size as well.

 Tripping over the VR cable connected from your headset to your PC is a giant pain.
 You are much better to mount your cable through a loop attached to your ceiling.
 This will make it easier to move around your space freely.

-Still to come, we look at the best VR tips for PC VR, Oculus Quest, and specific games.
+Still to come, we look at the best VR tips for PC VR, Meta Quest, and specific games.